marco-giacobbe/rce-to-system-compromise/README.md

 ```
 http://localhost:8080/
 ```
-% This interface contains a vulnerable component through which
-% the initial Remote Code Execution (RCE) is performed.
-%

 ### 4. Set Up the Attacker Listener
 In a new terminal, open a shell inside the attacker container
 ```bash